FYS3120 – Analytical Mechanics and Electrodynamics

 After completing this course you are?expected to:

-- understand the fundamental concepts of analytical mechanics such as generalised coordinates and momenta, the Lagrange and Hamilton functions, the action, cyclic coordinates and the relation between symmetries and conserved quantities through Noether's theorem, as well as the use of Poisson brackets
+- understand the fundamental concepts of analytical mechanics such as generalised coordinates and momenta, variational calculus, the use of the Lagrange and Hamilton functions, the central role of the action integral, and the relation between symmetries and conserved quantities through Noether's theorem, as well as knowing how to use Poisson brackets and how to extend the use of variational calculus to more general problems.

-- be able to use the Lagrange and Hamilton equations to solve complex mechanical problems, both analytically and with relevant symbolic and numerical computational tools, and to use phase space based arguments to achieve a qualitative understanding of the existing solutions, as well as to apply variational calculus to more general problems.
+- be able to use the Lagrange and Hamilton equations to solve complex mechanical problems, both analytically and with relevant symbolic and numerical computational tools, and to use phase space based arguments to achieve a qualitative understanding of the existing solutions.

 - have a basic understanding of the field formulation of the Lagrange-Hamilton formalism, including Noether's theorem and the energy-momentum tensor, as well as be able to perform calculations on simple examples of relativistic field theories.